RUN TO THE HILLSIDE — HILLSIDE VILLAGE

 GETTING THERE AND AROUND

 The small neighborhood is served well by public transit, including the DASH El Sereno/City Terrace line and Metro‘s 76, 251/252, and 256 lines.
 Although Walkscore has a separate entry for neighboring University Hills, they lump Hillside Village in with the rest of El Sereno, to which they only give a walk score of 53.
 Their transit score for the neighborhood is 41 and the bike score is 39.
 Nowhere within Hillside Village is more than half a kilometer from a bus line and although there might not be many bike lanes, it’s all quite easily biked and only Eastern Avenue, Soto Street, and Valley Boulevard see any significant automobile traffic.
 I suppose though that due to the limited number of businesses one might have to leave the neighborhood to accomplish many errands.

 HILLSIDE VILLAGE ARTS SCENE

-Although there was a band called a skate punk band called Hillside Village I have doubts about them being from the neighborhood or their name being a reference to it.
+Although there was a skate punk band called Hillside Village I have doubts about them being from the neighborhood or their name being a reference to it (UPDATE: They were, in fact, from the neighborhood).
 I’m certain, however, that there are musicians from the neighborhood because I heard someone practicing drums somewhere and on a walk through Ascot Hills Park on a previous occasion, Dooley was entranced by a high schooler playing the saxophone at a bus stop.